GuySchnidrig/cmdrTracker/README.md

 - **End Game Functionality**: Allows players to end the game, select a winning player, and record the MVCard and win type.

 ## Installation
-To run CMD Tracker, you need to have Android Studio installed.
+To run cmdrTracker, you need to have Android Studio installed.
 Follow these steps:

 Clone the Repository: